marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 /dev/mapper/vg1-var  683G  1.8G  646G   1% /tmp/mnt
 {% endhighlight %}

-It's clear that there is a significant margin for resizing the filesystem.
-On ext filesystems, this can be done with *resize2fs* (e2fsprogs), which uses the filesystem blocksize as default unit (normally 4K for ext).
-One important point to notice is that the space reported by *df* is the usable space as seen by the user.
-The actual minimum size, metadata included, of an ext filesystem is not that trivial to calculate: as a reference, there is a detailed [article](http://www.tldp.org/HOWTO/Filesystems-HOWTO-6.html) on TLDP which explains the structure of an ext2 filesystem.
-The structure basically consists of block groups.
-Each block groups is divided as follows:
+It is obvious that there is a significant margin of unused space and *resize2fs* comes in handy for ext filesystems (from e2fsprogs package).
+It is important to notice that resize2fs uses the filesystem blocksize as default unit (normally 4K for ext), and that the space reported by *df* is the usable space as seen by the user.
+The actual minimum size, metadata included, of an ext filesystem is not trivial to calculate: there is a detailed [article](http://www.tldp.org/HOWTO/Filesystems-HOWTO-6.html) on TLDP which explains the layout of ext2.
+The structure basically consists of block groups, each one being divided as follows:

 * Superblock
 * FS descriptors